moj-analytical-services/user-guidance/source/documentation/index.md

 The Analytical Platform incorporates a variety of technical tools and concepts.
 To use the platform, as a minimum we recommend you have a working knowledge of the following:

 - Amazon Athena and S3 - to create, manipulate and query data
-- GitHub and GitHub Actions - to manage your Analytical Platformplication code
+- GitHub and GitHub Actions - to manage your application code
-- Python or R - to develop Analytical Platformplications on the Analytical Platform
+- Python or R - to develop applications on the Analytical Platform
 - SQL - to query and transform data

 ## Benefits of Using the Analytical Platform